-Radio signals are transmitted through electromagnetic waves, also called radio waves, in radio communication system.
+Radio signals are transmitted through electromagnetic waves, also called radio waves, in a radio communication system.
 The radio waves have a wide frequency range starting from a few ten kiloHertz (kHz) to several thousand Mega Hertz (MHz).
-This wide range frequencies is called the radio spectrum or RF spectrum.
+This wide range of frequencies is called the radio spectrum or RF spectrum.

 The RF spectrum is classified according to the applications of the spectrum in different service areas.
-The classification of the RF spectrum is given in below table along with the associated applications in communication systems.
+The classification of the RF spectrum is given in the below table along with the associated applications in communication systems.

 Classification of the Radio Frequency Spectrum

-|10-30 kHz||3 x 104 - 104||Very Low Frequency (VLF)||Point-to-point communication (long Distance)|
+|10-30 kHz||3 x 104 - 104||Very Low Frequency (VLF)||Point-to-point communication (Long Distance)|

 |30-300 kHz||104 - 103||Low Frequency (LF)||Point-to-point communication (Long Distance) and Navigation|